peteratseneca/dps907fall2015/README.md

 **Code examples**

 Organized by week.
-Each "week" page has a read me file that describes the example.
+Each "week" folder/page has a "read me" file that describes the example.

 You can browse the code online.